JuanOlaya/Artificial-Intelligence/README.md

 For this course we use [Unity 3D](https://unity3d.com/) as game engine and [Mixamo](https://www.mixamo.com/) as 3D animated characters repository

-RPG (Third Person)

 ### 1. AI Behaviours for Video games

-For this course we developed a third person video with Non-Player Character (NPC) as enemies with following AI Behaviours:
+For this course we developed a third person video games with groups of Non-Player Characters (NPC) as enemies with following AI Behaviours:

 - Patrolling Behaviour
-- Attacking Behaviour (Kicking or Punching)
+- Attacking Behaviour
 - Pursuing Behaviour (Pathfinding)
 - Return to patrolling when the chase is canceled (Pathfinding)

-For main character and non-player character we implement:
+For the main character and Non-Player Characters we implement:
 - Dying Behaviour
 - Shove Reaction

-Pathfinding (Ruta más corta)
-Retorno a Patrolling cuando el enemigo no esté en estado de persecusión.
-Visto en clase (Comportamiento Moribundo): Para personaje principal y enemigo Jumping (Saltar) : De acuerdo a la información que envié al correo Utilizando Any State: En el personaje principal implementar comportamientos de Ataque.
-En mi caso utilicé Kicking (Patada) y Punching (Puñetazo). https://drive.google.com/drive/folders/0B03A1dZhlfGFeTBPdkF1S09tSDg?usp=sharing Reacción de puño o patada: Para personaje principal y los enemigos.
+And exclusively for the main character:
+- Walking
+- Turning
+- Jumping
+- Kicking
+- Punching

+https://drive.google.com/drive/folders/0B03A1dZhlfGFeTBPdkF1S09tSDg?usp=sharing
+Reacción de puño o patada: Para personaje principal y los enemigos.
 Yo utilicé la animación Shove Reaction de Mixamo Adicionalmente, incluir en el videojuego: